Moselle loop Bremm

 Kreuzlay Blick über die Mosel

-The view over the Moselle and the camping island from the Kreuzlay is simply magnificent.
+The view over the Mosel River and the camping island from the Kreuzlay is simply magnificent.

 By the way: There are also a few smaller hotels and vacation apartments in Hatzenport and the region.